datacamp/datacamp-light/README.md

 * Convert any website or blog to an interactive learning platform.
 * Works for both R and Python exercises.
-* Easy to install (include either a javascript library or a Wordpress plugin).
+* Easy to install (include either a javascript library or a [Wordpress plugin](https://github.com/datacamp/datacamp-light-wordpress)).
+* Convert existing markdown documents to an interactive course using [the tutorial package](https://github.com/datacamp/tutorial)
 * Check out an example of how a course could look like [here](https://www.datacamp.com/courses/free-introduction-to-r/chapter-1-intro-to-basics-1-r).
-* Leverage the same Submission Correctness Tests(SCT) DataCamp uses for all their courses.
+* Leverage the same [Submission Correctness Tests(SCT)](http://docs.datacamp.com/teach/sct-design-r.html) DataCamp uses for all their courses.

 ## Student flow